Skip to content

 But for a “public place,” a carry permit may be necessary for lawful carry and transport – unless one of the other exceptions apply (see above).
 For more on what is a “public place” for purposes of Minnesota gun laws, see my article: Public Place in Minnesota Gun Laws.

-The Minnesota Statutes have a list types of locations where carrying a firearm is prohibited, even with a carry permit, such as schools, certain government buildings, etc.
+The Minnesota Statutes have a list of types of locations where carrying a firearm is prohibited, even with a carry permit, such as schools, certain government buildings, etc.

 And private spaces open to the public can post signs prohibiting carrying firearms on their premises, similar to trespass law.